-These projects are critical to ensure the integration of new generating resources is done in a manner that increases resiliency, improves reliability, and delivers wide-spread economic benefits as power producers transition to a generation fleet composed of clean, renewable energy supporting an electrified economy.
+These projects are critical to ensure the integration of new generating resources is done in a manner that increases resiliency, improves reliability, and delivers wide-spread economic benefits as power producers transition to a generation fleet composed of diverse energy generation sources.
 Benefits include:

-- Reduced system congestion and increased customer savings - LRTP Tranche 1 projects will decrease congestion and allow more low-cost resources to be integrated, replacing higher-cost resources, lowering the overall cost to serve load. - Avoided capital costs of local resource investments LRTP Tranche 1 projects will increase regional transfer capability, which will result in an optimized balance of local resource investment and regional transmission capacity. - Avoided transmission investment MISO LRTP projects will increase regional transmission capacity and preempt the need for reliability expansion projects and upgrades in the future. - Improved reliability and resilience The portfolio will enhance grid reliability and provide more system resilience during increasingly frequent and severe weather events. - Help meet decarbonization goals The renewable generation sources enabled by the LRTP portfolio will help accomplish the decarbonization goals set by states, corporations and other external stakeholders.
+- Reduced system congestion and increased customer savings - LRTP Tranche 1 projects will decrease congestion and allow more low-cost resources to be integrated, replacing higher-cost resources, lowering the overall cost to serve load. - Avoided capital costs of local resource investments LRTP Tranche 1 projects will increase regional transfer capability, which will result in an optimized balance of local resource investment and regional transmission capacity. - Avoided transmission investment MISO LRTP projects will increase regional transmission capacity and preempt the need for reliability expansion projects and upgrades in the future. - Improved reliability and resilience The portfolio will enhance grid reliability and provide more system resilience during increasingly frequent and severe weather events. - Strategically engineered to support a diverse generation fleet The portfolio will facilitate any generation resource transition more efficiently than bottoms up, incremental fixes.